APIDevTools/swagger-express-middleware/docs/middleware/mock.md

 | Documentation In Progress |
 |---------------------------|
 | Please bear with me.
 I'm writing the documentation as quickly as I can.
-Check back soon
+For now, please [read the Sample 1 walkthrough](../samples/yaml.md) for an overview of the Mock middleware's behavior.

 Mock middleware
 ============================